Parth414/AWS-CICD/README.md

 api_gateway_setup.py: A Python script to configure the API Gateway, if you plan to invoke the Lambda functions via HTTP endpoints.

 ## Detailed Explanation of Files
-### 1. lambda_functions/resize_lambda/resize_lambda.py
+### 1. Lambda Functions/Resize Lambda/ResizeLambda.py
 This Lambda function resizes an uploaded image.
 It listens for S3 events and resizes the image, saving it to another bucket.

-resize_lambda.py: Main logic for image resizing. requirements.txt: Lists the Python dependencies for this Lambda (e.g., Pillow for image processing). test_resize_lambda.py: Unit tests for the resizing functionality.
+ResizeLambda.py: Main logic for image resizing.
+TestResizeLambda.py: Unit tests for the resizing functionality.

-### 2. lambda_functions/metadata_lambda/metadata_lambda.py
+### 2. Lambda Functions/Metadata Lambda/MetadataLambda.py
 This Lambda function extracts metadata from an uploaded image (like width, height, and file type) and stores it in DynamoDB.

-metadata_lambda.py: Main logic for image metadata extraction. requirements.txt: Lists the Python dependencies for this Lambda. test_metadata_lambda.py: Unit tests for the metadata extraction functionality.
+MetadataLambda.py: Main logic for image metadata extraction.
+TestMetadataLambda.py: Unit tests for the metadata extraction functionality.

-### 3. cloudformation.yaml
+### 3. CloudFormation.yaml
 Defines the AWS infrastructure, including S3 buckets, Lambda functions, DynamoDB table, and API Gateway (if used).

-### 4. codepipeline.yml
+### 4. CodePipeline.yml
 Defines the stages of the CI/CD pipeline:

 Install: Install dependencies for the Lambda functions.
 Build: Package the Lambda functions into .zip files.
 Post-Build: Deploy the packaged Lambda functions to AWS.

-### 5. s3_setup.py
+### 5. S3Setup.py
 Sets up S3 buckets using Boto3.
 This is necessary for storing the images that trigger the Lambda functions.

-### 6. dynamodb_setup.py
+### 6. DynamoDBSetup.py
 Sets up the DynamoDB table using Boto3.
 This table stores the metadata of images processed by the Lambda functions.

-### 7. api_gateway_setup.py
+### 7. APIGatewaySetup.py
 (Optional) This script sets up API Gateway if you wish to expose your Lambda functions as HTTP endpoints.

 ## Getting Started